CoderHoooK/HTSATNet/README.md

 # HTSATNet
-The code is continuously updated.
+The network architecture code has been updated.
+The remaining code will be released in future updates.